 \section{Results and Analysis for Additional Scenarios}

 We present in Figures \ref{fig:res_t_sdss_p1_priorcomp}, \ref{fig:res_t_john_p05_priorcomp} and \ref{fig:res_t_john_p1_priorcomp} our prior comparison results for the SDSS SEDs with 0.1 magnitude errors and the Johnson-Cousins SEDs with both the 0.05 and 0.1 magnitude errors.
-The results are similar to those presented and analyzed in the main text for the SDSS SEDs with 0.05 magnitude errors.
+The results are similar to those presented and analysed in the main text for the SDSS SEDs with 0.05 magnitude errors.

-We present in Figures \ref{fig:res_t_john_p05} and \ref{fig:res_t_john_p1} our full simulation results for the Johnson-Cousins SEDs using the log-uniform prior.
-The results are similar to those presented and analyzed in the main text for the SDSS SEDs with the same prior.
+We present in Figures \ref{fig:res_t_john_p05} and \ref{fig:res_t_john_p1} our full simulation results for the Johnson-Cousins SEDs using the log-uniform priors.
+The results are similar to those presented and analysed in the main text for the SDSS SEDs with the same priors.

 In Figures \ref{fig:res_t_sdss_p05_err_und} -- \ref{fig:res_t_john_p1_err_und} we present the full simulation results for the fits with uncertainties underestimated by a factor of two.
 We find no major differences compared to the fits with correctly estimated uncertainties, except that the uncertainties in the fitted temperature are underestimated when using the \texttt{pysynphot} method.